drandreaskrueger/chainhammer/docs/substrate_subkey.md

 And the `sign-transaction` subcommand is the "missing chapter" in https://substrate.dev/docs/en/ecosystem/subkey#signing-and-verifying-messages

-Until that is solved, I can also not continue with this: [pspsi#8](https://github.com/polkascan/py-substrate-interface/issues/8) see below
+Until that is solved, I can also not continue with this: [pspsi#8](https://github.com/polkascan/py-substrate-interface/issues/8) see below.

+Tried a "dirty hack" [going back to an old version of subkey](https://github.com/paritytech/substrate/issues/5180#issuecomment-596093813), and narrowed down the problem to [pspsi#9](https://github.com/polkascan/py-substrate-interface/issues/9) ?
+See [#issues](#issues) below.

 ## issues
 * [pts#5180](https://github.com/paritytech/substrate/issues/5180) subkey sign-transaction = panicked `Option::unwrap()` on a `None` value
 * [pspsi#8](https://github.com/polkascan/py-substrate-interface/issues/8) compose_call only works with dest=PUB_KEY
+* [pspsi#9](https://github.com/polkascan/py-substrate-interface/issues/9) compose_call() results in payload that makes sign-transaction crash